Pranay-Pandey/Photo-Organizer/README.md

-# Photo-Sharing-App
+# Photo-Organizer-App

 ## About the Project
-Photo Sharing App is a web app that allows a user to get group photos that include them without having to keep or sort through all of the photos, saving them time and storage space.
+Photo Organizer App is a web app that allows a user to get group photos that include them without having to keep or sort through all of the photos, saving them time and storage space.
 When a photo is uploaded, the app identifies the faces in it and arranges them according to the users who have been identified.
 Each identified user gets a separate album with all their photos allowing them to get the photos they need seamlessly.
 Upload group photos, arrange them by faces using ML and share them with ease. ðŸ¤³ðŸ¤–